Senior Mental Health: 6 Ways to Improve Cognition & Emotion as We Age

 6 Ways to Improve Mental Health in Seniors

-As circumstances and family dynamics change, active retirement living and adult day health programs can offer seniors a supportive community and social environment to keep up with the activities they love and even discover a few new ones!
+As circumstances and family dynamics change, active retirement living and adult day health programs can offer seniors a supportive community and social environment to keep up with the activities they love and even introduce them to some new ones!

-With that in mind, here is our Seniors’ guide to improving and maintaining good mental health and wellbeing.
+With that in mind, here is our seniors’ guide to improving and maintaining good senior mental health and well-being.

 1. Play Mind Games